g1thubhub/g1thubhub.github.io/benchmarking.md

 [info] Do not assume the numbers tell you what you want them to tell.
 ```

-real life noisy, platform optimizations
-repeatedly outliers, control optimizations
-A simple computational
-<br><br>
 ## From the Apache Spark creators: _spark-sql-perf_
 If benchmarking a computation on a local machine is already hard, then doing this for a distributed computation/environment should be very hard. [_spark-sql-perf_](https://github.com/databricks/spark-sql-perf) is the official performance testing framework for Spark 2.
-The following twelve benchmarks that are organized into three classes are particularly interesting since they target various features and APIs of Spark:
+The following twelve benchmarks are particularly interesting since they target various features and APIs of Spark; they are organized into three classes :

 <br>
 [DatasetPerformance](https://github.com/g1thubhub/spark-sql-perf/blob/Fix_3_local_benchmark_classes/src/main/scala/com/databricks/spark/sql/perf/DatasetPerformance.scala) compares the same workloads expressed via RDD, Dataframe and Dataset API: